gizemdal/CUDA-Path-Tracer/README.md

 ## Material Overview ##

 Material shading is split into different BSDF evaluation functions based on material type.
-Supported materials include diffuse, mirror, glass, fresnel dielectric and glossy materials.
+Supported materials include diffuse, mirror, perfect refractive, fresnel dielectric and glossy materials.
 Diffuse material scattering is computed by using cosine-weighted samples within a hemisphere.
 Fresnel dielectric materials are defined in the scene file with an index of refraction, which is used by BSDF evaluation to compute the probability of refracting versus reflecting the scatter ray.
 Mirror material scattering function reflects the ray along the surface normal while glossy reflection happens within a lobe computed by the specular exponent of the material.

 **Speculars**